 20 April 2022

 I've known for some time that I was long overdue a return visit to Bristol, a city that I've loved each time I've been and yet, like many places in the UK, I don't get to often enough.
-In particular, the city's speciality coffee scene has changed a huge amount since I was last there (whisper it) a decade ago.
+In particular, the city's specialty coffee scene has changed a huge amount since I was last there (whisper it) a decade ago.
 A three-day trip over the Easter weekend wasn't enough time — when is it? — but the sunny weather was perfect for coffee-shop-hopping and I managed to visit 12 coffee spots.

 In the accompanying Google Map, my very favourite spots are marked in purple, and I've also included three more that I didn't visit this time but whose sister coffee shops (in Bristol or elsewhere) I've been to.
 Most cafés featured coffee from roasters based in Bristol and the south-west, and I was also blown away by the range and quality of baked goods and sweet treats on offer, from coconut curry pasties, to cinnamon pretzels and all kinds of doughnut.
 Go on an empty stomach!